chrislongo/QuickThemes/README.md

 `Preferences -> Package Settings -> QuickThemes -> Settings - User`

 Any preference you want to change must be included in the "quick_theme_defaults"  section.
 Any preference not explicitly changed in a theme group will use the default.
-In the example below, the first theme (#0) has no settings; in effect, it is identical to the defaults.
-The second theme (#1) does not include a "font_size" parameter, so it will use the default font_size (12).
+In the example below, the first group (#0) makes no changes; it simply makes the defaults available.
+The second group (#1) does not include a "font_size" preference, so it will use the default font_size of 12.

 ### Example